jaclyn-taroni/2025-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 Your own "personal" FASTQ files can be found on the server in the `/data/<YOUR USER NAME>/raw` directory.
 We will use everyone's Salmon output as input into an R package called `tximport`.

-**Your objective is to complete the steps in this document prior to the start of our next session at 1pm Eastern tomorrow.**

 _If you run into difficulties and do not complete Salmon processing, that is totally okay!
 We [include a worked example below](#worked-example) which you may find helpful!_